fbertanha/irish-rail-app/README.md

 ### How the app works

-When the app is opened or the refresh button is pressed a request for the `getStationDataByCodeXML?StationCode=[perse|howth]` is made automaticaly, the `StationCode` will follow the rules below:
+When the app is opened a request for the `getStationDataByCodeXML?StationCode=[perse|howth]` is made automaticaly, the `StationCode` will follow the rules below:
 - If the device's time is between `00:00 - 12:00` the app will only show trains from `Pearse Street` station towards to `Northbound`.
 - If the device's time is between `12:01 - 23:59` the app will only show trains from `Howth` station towards to `Southbound`.